 In 2014, Erica Smock ’95 went to work as a judicial strategist at the Center for Reproductive Rights.
 Her mission was to develop a campaign to support the center’s litigators in Whole Woman’s Health v.
 Hellerstedt, the 2016 case in which the U.S. Supreme Court ruled that Texas could not pass laws that created an undue burden on women seeking abortions.
 Smock’s team courted the media and gathered 46 amicus briefs to bolster the center’s fight to invalidate the Texas legislation.
 “The amicus strategy was very successful and the briefs were cited quite a bit,” she said.
 “We couldn’t have done it without them.”

-Smock calls this campaign-style approach 21st-century lawyering and promises to bring it to her new job as Assistant Dean for Social Justice Initiatives and Public Service Lawyering.
+Smock calls this campaign-style approach 21st-century lawyering and promises to bring it to her new job as Assistant Dean and Dean for Social Justice Initiatives and Public Service Lawyering.
 Smock is not new to SJI; she worked as an SJI career adviser from 2004 to 2014.
 She succeeds Ellen Chapnick, who founded the department in 1994 as the Center for Public Interest Lawyering, which was expanded and rechristened SJI in 2003.

 “There are a lot of different ways to incorporate public interest into a career,” said Smock in an interview in her office in William and June Warren Hall.
 “There are a lot of overlaps between the private and public sector that I want to focus on.”

 She also wants SJI to help students think about non-traditional careers that “lawyers could find very satisfying and meaningful,” such as community organizing, judicial strategy, working as an executive director of a nonprofit, or spearheading a private firm’s pro bono department.